simonlau892/react-conditional-form-validations/README.md

 # React Conditional Form Validation

-This library is design to be used in applications where conditional form validation is required.
-In particular, validations can be executed based on the form values entered by the user.
+This library is designed to be used in applications where conditional form validation is required.
+In particular, validations can be turned on or off based on the form values entered by the user.
 It is a Higher Order Component (HOC) thats wraps a React form component.

 **What can this library do**.
 * Supports basic input *field validation* as well as complex *form validations* involving multiple input fields.